Canadian system of soil classification: Vertisolic Order

 These clay-rich soils shrink and swell markedly on drying and wetting.
 The physical disruption associated with shrinking and swelling produces shiny shear planes (slickensides) in the subsoil and either prevents the formation of subsurface horizons or severely disrupts and mixes them.
 When the soil swells on wetting, the former surficial material is mixed with the subsoil.
 Vertisolic soils develop mainly in clayey materials in semiarid to subhumid areas of the Interior Plains of Saskatchewan, Manitoba and Alberta and occupy less than 1% of the land area of Canada.

-The order and its 2 great groups were recognized in the Canadian system in the 1990s after extensive studies of pedons in the Great Plains.
-The Vertisol great group has a light-coloured A horizon that is not readily distinguishable, and the Humid Vertisol great group has a dark-coloured A horizon enriched in organic matter that is clearly distinguishable from the underlying soil material.
+The order and its two great groups were recognized in the Canadian system in the 1990s after extensive studies of pedons in the Great Plains.
+The Vertisol great group has a light-coloured A horizon that is not readily distinguishable, and the Humic Vertisol great group has a dark-coloured A horizon enriched in organic matter that is clearly distinguishable from the underlying soil material.